×

 Expats, digital nomads and retirees living in Quito responded:

 "Expats and digital nomads living in Quito often appreciate the city's vibrant culture, friendly locals, and affordable cost of living.
 They also enjoy the city's stunning mountain views, colonial architecture, and easy access to outdoor activities.
 On the other hand, some expats and digital nomads may find the city's traffic and air pollution to be a downside.
-Additionally, the city's high altitude can be difficult to adjust to for some," remarked one expat living in Quito.
+Additionally, the city's high altitude can be difficult to adjust to for some," wrote one expat living in Quito.

 Connect